Analysis | What Trump’s Many Legal Troubles Mean for His 2024 Campaign

 Former President Donald Trump embarked on another White House run while facing a slew of legal troubles, not least the criminal probe in New York City that has now led to a felony indictment.
 The cases could pose distractions and produce unflattering revelations — not to mention adverse verdicts — that no presidential candidate would welcome.
 Trump is no normal politician, though, and the legal scrutiny could feed his preferred narrative that he is being unfairly targeted by the current Democratic administration and a “deep state” bureaucracy.
-He’s set to surrender to authorities and enter a plea in the New York criminal case on Tuesday.
+He surrendered to authorities and entered a plea of not guilty in the New York criminal case on April 4.

 1. What is the New York case about?